gromnitsky/grepfeed/README.md

 ### cli/server

-None is required.
-Run `npm install` to get all the deps.
+Run `npm install --ignore-scripts` to get all the deps.
+A separate build step isn't required.

 ### web client

-0. Clone the repo
+0. Clone the repo, don't run any `npm ...` commands by yourself.

-1. chdir to some tmp loc
+1. chdir to some tmp location

 2. Run